brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

-Most tests are represented by a Rust source file that may have annotations in comments directing compiletest in how to run the test, as in the following run-fail test, `test-panic.rs`, that tells compiletest that the string "thread 'test_foo' packicked at" must be printed to stdout, to compile with the `--test` flag, and to ignore the test on emscripten.
+Most tests are represented by a Rust source file that may have annotations in comments directing compiletest in how to run the test, as in the following run-fail test, `test-panic.rs`, that tells compiletest that the string "thread 'test_foo' panicked at" must be printed to stdout, to compile with the `--test` flag, and to ignore the test on emscripten.